 Whether your allergy is minor or major, taking medicine only post a medical consultation is the key to manage and prevent allergies.
-Your allergist or doctor can guide you on the basis of allergy history and symptoms to taking the right medication.
+Your allergist or doctor can guide you on the basis of allergy history and symptoms in taking the right medication.

 3. Get rid of outdoor allergens:

 As soon as you come back home, make sure to get rid of the clothes you wore outside, shoes, and quickly take a bath.
 This is because our shoes, clothes, hair, and skin bring back a lot of pollen or other allergens from the outside.
-This can cause discomfort and lead to a full blown allergy.
+This can cause discomfort and lead to a full-blown allergy.
 Limiting outside pollen causing allergens is very important especially if you have outdoor allergies.